goodeggs/angular-cached-resource/README.md

 An [AngularJS][angular] module to interact with RESTful server-side data sources, even when the browser is offline.
 Uses HTML5 [localStorage][localStorage] under the hood.
-Closely mimics the behavior of the core [ngResource][ngResource] module.
+Closely mimics the behavior of the core [ngResource][ngResource] module, which it requires as a dependency.

 ## A simple example